 Prepare the Milk

 Pick a stainless steel pitcher and pour around 180 ml of milk into it.
-Along with a steaming machine, it’s necessary to collect a food thermometer to read the temperature of the milk thoroughly.
+Along with a steaming machine, it’s necessary to use a food thermometer to read the temperature of the milk thoroughly.

 With that machine, start to make the milk warm and full of foam.
 If you hear sounds like “HISSING,” it’s a good sign of preparing the perfect froth.